astromid/smartmail-hack/README.md

 # smartmail-hack
-SmartMail Hackathon Task 1 from Mail.Ru Group
+Code for the 1st place in SmartMailHack:Task1 from Mail.Ru Group